West Looe Town Trust

 Overview

 West Looe Town Trust is a long-established local charity founded in 1873, with registered charity number 228167.
 The Trust generates income primarily through property ownership and management, including domestic and commercial properties, rental houses and flats, car parking spaces, garages, and commercial premises in the West Looe area.
 The surplus income is applied for the public benefit of inhabitants within the Looe Town Council area in Cornwall, with a preference for residents and organisations in West Looe specifically.
-With total income of £234,414 and expenditure of £170,206 in the 2023 financial year, the Trust actively supports local individuals and community groups through various grant programs focused on education, recreation, health, disability, poverty relief, and general charitable purposes.
+With total income of £234,414 and expenditure of £170,206 in its latest accounts, the Trust actively supports local individuals and community groups through various grant programmes focused on education, recreation, health, disability, poverty relief, and general charitable purposes.

 Funding Priorities